ThorirLa/ThorirLarusson.github.io/micro_project.markdown

 <iframe src="{{ '/html/map.html' | prepend: site.baseurl }}" width="100%" height="500"></iframe>
 <!-- HTML block ends -->

 The choropleth mapbox plot clearly indicates that the district with the highest number of drug-related crimes is Tenderloin.
-Therefore, we decided to investigate why [Tenderloin][tenderloin] is such a hotspot.
-As expected, Tenderloin emerges as the most dangerous district in San Francisco where the most homeless and crimes are reported in this district.
-So with this data we can add more plocie patrol around these palces so we can try to lower the drug connected cases.
-And by using heamap like below it can be esaier to place the police cars.
+Therefore, we decided to investigate why Tenderloin is such a hotspot.
+As expected, [Tenderloin][tenderloin] emerges as the most dangerous district in San Francisco, where the highest number of homeless individuals and crimes are reported.
+Utilizing this data, we can strategically increase police patrols in these areas to mitigate drug-related incidents.

+Additionally, employing tools such as heatmaps, as demonstrated below, enables us to analyze crime patterns and determine optimal patrol placement:

 <!-- HTML block starts -->
 <iframe src="{{ '/html/drug_arrest_map.html' | prepend: site.baseurl }}" width="100%" height="500"></iframe>
 <!-- HTML block ends -->
+Social visualization techniques can greatly aid in lowering crime rates by identifying high-risk areas.
+However, it's essential to consider moral implications.
+For further insights, please refer to the following link.

 [crime-data]: https://datasf.org/opendata/